cengizonkal/ask/README.md

 # AI CLI Tool

 This is a Python package intended for use directly from the terminal.
-It is designed to read your documents and return information about them.
+It is designed to read your **Markdown** documents and return information about them.

 ## Requirements